 2. Determine Which Chapter to File

-There are numerous things to consider, so we did want to make it easier by building a free Chapter 7 vs Chapter 13 bankruptcy, which is based on the bankruptcy forms
+There are numerous things to consider, so we did want to make it easier by building a free Chapter 7 vs Chapter 13 bankruptcy, which is based on the bankruptcy forms.
+Understanding the various benefits and consequences of these kinds of bankruptcies can help you make the decision for your specific situation.

 3. Bankruptcy Automatic Stay